Concrete Spec

 - mutable borrows are exclusive

 Concrete keeps this model intentionally lexical and explicit.
-It avoids a large amount of signature-level lifetime machinery, but it does so by accepting a smaller language surface.
+It avoids signature-level lifetime machinery entirely, with no lifetime parameters and no elision rules, but it does so by accepting a smaller language surface.

 Capabilities